Welfare in Canada

-Welfare incomes in Quebec also rose above inflation in 2019 for all household types, with the largest increases among households with children.
+Welfare incomes in Quebec also rose above inflation in 2019 for all household types.
 There were two main reasons for these increases.
-One was the introduction of the mandatory Aim for Employment program for new social assistance recipients, which included a fairly significant monthly Participation Allowance for recipients who complete planned employment-related activities.
-The other was an increase in the Family Allowance which benefitted the couple with two children in particular.
+One was the introduction of the mandatory Aim for Employment program for new social assistance recipients, which included a significant monthly Participation Allowance for recipients who carry out planned employment-related activities.
+The other was an increase in the Family Allowance, which benefitted the couple with two children in particular.

 British Columbia is the only other province where the welfare incomes of all household types rose by more than the cost of living in 2019.
 This was the result of an increase in Income Assistance and Disability Assistance benefits of $50 per adult per month in April 2019.